bigMan0/Comp3663/README.txt

 SmsNotification.java

 Usage
-Run the program.
+1.Run the program.
-Follow the prompts to purchase products, rent products, or perform other operations.
+2.Follow the prompts in the console to purchase products, rent products, or perform other operations.
+2.(Alternate) Use the buttons displayed on screen to purchase/rent/return products or perform other operations.
-Check the console output for messages related to the operations you performed.
+3.Check the console output for messages related to the operations you performed.

 Contributors
 [Cameron Burgoyne, Braden Boudreau , Rafe Hambly, Tyler Kennedy]